ingridnunes/bdi4jade/README.md

 *Published on May 6, 2011.*

+## The Story behind BDI4JADE

+In the second year of my PhD (2010), I worked with dynamic adaptation of user agents.
+These agents were structured with the BDI architecture.
+For evaluating the proposed approach, I needed to make an implementation but no existing BDI platform could be used.
+The agent code writen in these other platforms could not be integrated with general-purpose programming languages and associated technologies (in my case Spring, Hibernate and AspectJ).

+This motivated me to implement BDI4JADE - with JADE controlling the distribution, message exchange, and behaviour scheduling, I could focus on the BDI cycle, which has its core implemented on the `AbstractBDIAgent` class.
+At that time, I didn't think of making it available but, when I mentioned it while presenting papers, people got interested.
+So I wrote a paper about BDI4JADE (published in the ProMAS workshop - but the paper didn't go to the post-proceedings because a reviewer said he didn't see a contribution on the paper, (s)he not even wanted the paper accepted for the pre/informal proceedings - yes, I still feel the pain).
+Soon after the presentation at the workshop, I made the platform open source, available on SourceForge.

+Over the years, I evolved BDI4JADE with additional features (annotations) and research on BDI agents (capability relationships).
+However, I haven't worked on it since 2014.
+It kept being download on SourceForge and, although I received some questions over time, I never received a bug report :-) Moreover, some of my undergraduate and graduate students worked on it, in particular João Guilherme Faccin ( @jfaccin ), who made an extention for plan selection based on learning.

 ## Publications

 * NUNES, I., LUCENA, C.J.P., LUCK, M. (2011), [BDI4JADE: a BDI layer on top of JADE](http://www.inf.ufrgs.br/~ingridnunes/publications/promas-2011.pdf), in Louise A. Dennis and Olivier Boissier and Rafael H. Bordini, ed., Ninth International Workshop on Programming Multi-Agent Systems (ProMAS 2011), Taipei, Taiwan, pp. 88-103.

 ### BDI4JADE Extensions

+* NUNES, I.; FACCIN, J. G. .
+[Modelling and Implementing Modularised BDI Agents with Capability Relationships](http://dx.doi.org/10.1504/IJAOSE.2016.10001864).
+International Journal of Agent-Oriented Software Engineering, v.
+5(2/3), p.
+203-231, 2016.

+* FACCIN, J. G. ; NUNES, I. .
+[BDI-Agent Plan Selection based on Prediction of Plan Outcomes](http://dx.doi.org/10.1109/WI-IAT.2015.58).
+In: ACM International Conference on Intelligent Agent Technology (IAT'15), IEEE, Singapore. p.
+187-173.

 * NUNES, I. (2014) [Improving the Design and Modularity of BDI Agents with Capability Relationships](http://dx.doi.org/10.1007/978-3-319-14484-9_4).
 F. Dalpiaz et al. (Eds.): EMAS 2014, LNAI 8758, pp. 58-80.
 Springer International Publishing Switzerland.